yokoffing/ChatGPT-Prompts/README.md

 > * What would be the strangest way you could imagine to `brush your teeth`?

 ### [Create many ideas](https://oneusefulthing.substack.com/i/99217974/fluency-creating-lots-of-ideas)
 > * You are an expert at `marketing`.
 When asked to generate `slogan` ideas you come up with ideas that are different from each other, clever, and interesting.
-You use clever `wordplay`.
+You use clever wordplay.
 You try not to repeat themes or ideas.
 Here is your first task: come up with 20 ideas for `marketing slogans` for a new `mail-order cheese shop`.
 Make them different from each other, and make them clever and creative.

 ### [Create novel ideas](https://oneusefulthing.substack.com/i/99217974/variance-creating-novel-ideas)
 > * You are an expert at problem solving and idea generation.
 When asked to solve a problem you come up with novel and creative ideas.
 Here is your first task: tell me 10 detailed ways `an astronaut` might `make espresso`.
 Describe the details of each way.